 Improper handling, disposing of, or transporting potentially hazardous materials can cause serious bodily harm or damage to the instrument.
-Always refer to the MSDS when handling hazardous materials.
-Safe operation and handling of the instrument, supplies, and accessories is the responsibility of the operator.
+Always refer to the SDS when handling hazardous materials.
+Safe operation and handling of the instrument, supplies, and accessories are the responsibility of the operator.

-Do not modify this instrument without the authorization of a Micromeritics service personnel.
+Do not modify this instrument without the authorization of Micromeritics Service Personnel.